yona-lang/homepage/content/docs/syntax.md

 end
 ```

 Note that unlike the case with the `let` expression, the order of executed expressions is guaranteed to be exactly the same as the order in which they are written.
 This is the main use-case of the `do` expression: to allow strict ordering of execution.
-It does not matter whether an expression returns a run-time level promise (such as one that can be created by a IO call or by using the `async` function), the order is still maintained.
+It does not matter whether an expression returns a run-time level Promise (such as one that can be created by a IO call or by using the [`async`]({{< ref "stdlib/functions/async" >}}) function), the order defined in this expression is always guaranteed to be maintained.

 ## **`case` expression**: pattern matching
 `case` expression is used for pattern matching on an expression.
 Each line of this expression contains a pattern followed by an arrow `->` and an expression that is evaluated in case of a successful pattern match.
 Patterns are tried in the order in which they are specified.
 The default case can be denoted by an underscore `_` pattern that always evaluates as true.